 Shamokin's average median household income is \$16,177 less than the median household income for Northumberland County and almost \$37,017 less than the average Pennsylvania household income.
-Fourteen percent (14.9%) of Shamokin's families are below the poverty, which is higher than that of Northumberland County at 9.9% and the Commonwealth of Pennsylvania at 8.9%.
-While the City of Shamokin trails both the County and Commonwealth on mean household income in real dollars, the percentage increased in mean household income in the City between 2010 and 2017 was very high at 51.3%.
+Fourteen percent (14.9%) of Shamokin's families are below the poverty level, which is higher than that of Northumberland County at 9.9% and the Commonwealth of Pennsylvania at 8.9%.
+While the City of Shamokin trails both the County and Commonwealth on median household income in real dollars, the percentage increased in median household income in the City between 2010 and 2017 was high at 19.0%.